You can add value to your Teachers’ pension by transferring former pension rights

 If you’re transferring benefits from other UK public sector pension schemes to the Scottish Teachers’ scheme, you should be able to benefit from preferential terms under the Public Sector Transfer Club.
 You may also qualify to retain a lower normal pension age.

-For Club transfer arrangements to apply, the break between you leaving your old scheme and joining the new one must be less than five years.
-Your former scheme would also need to receive your signed election to proceed with the transfer within 12 months of you joining your new scheme.
+For Club transfer arrangements to apply, the break between you leaving your old scheme and joining the new one must be less than five years and your signed election to proceed with the transfer must be received by the former scheme within 12 months of you joining your new scheme.

 If your pension from your former scheme has an element of final salary pension and also a career average revalued earnings (CARE) pension, you’ll be transferring two separate pension elements.
 The CARE element will be transferred into the reciprocal CARE scheme and the final salary element will go into our last open final salary scheme.
 This may not provide you with the same retirement age or benefit structure you had in your former scheme.